Playroll Blog

 What Are Non-Mandatory Benefits?

-Non-mandatory benefits, also known as voluntary benefits or perks, are additional offerings provided by employers to employees beyond the legally required benefits such as healthcare and retirement plans.
+Non-mandatory benefits, also known as voluntary benefits or perks, are additional offerings provided by employers to employees beyond the legally required benefits such as vision insurance, student loan repayment, and wellness perks.

 How Do Costs Differ When Hiring A Contractor vs A Full-Time Employee?